Homology of spaces of curves on blowups: Stratifying bar constructions

-\begin{remark} We choose this notation because the complex of sheaves $\mu(T)$ is a categorification of the Möbius function of the poset of combinatorial types.
-More precisely, the Euler characteristic of the stalk of $\mu(T)$ at $w < x$ equals the Möbius function of the interval: $\chi(\mu(T)_{w < x}) = \mu(w,x)$. \end{remark}
+\begin{remark} We choose this notation because the complex of sheaves $\mu(T)$ is a categorification of the Möbius function of the poset $P$.
+More precisely, the Euler characteristic of the stalk of $\mu(T)$ at $w < x$ equals the Möbius function of the interval between $w$ and $x$: we have $\chi(\mu(T)_{w < x}) = \mu(w,x)$, see e.g.\ \cite[Proposition~1.2.6]{wachs}. \end{remark}

 By the discussion above, we have that $H^*_c(\cY_T) = H^*_c(Z|_{U \times_W \cN_T}~,~ \mu(T)[1])$, which vanishes unless $T$ is essential.
 Consequently, we obtain the following description of the spectral sequence associated to the stratification of $\rB(U, P, Z)$.